cemkata/simpleHttpFileLister/README.md

 # Simple http server
 All scripts are wirent in pure python no other frameworks execpt [bottle framework](https://github.com/bottlepy/bottle).
 You do not need to install the framework, only download the bottle.py file and put it in the same folder.
+If multi-threading is needed to serve several users at once, a support for paste http server is added [Paste](https://github.com/pasteorg/paste).

 - server.py
 - uploader.py